dacbd/blog/content/posts/zero-to-prod-gke/index.md

 ## Intro

-Our goal is to go from nothing to a __basic__ production ready deployment in GCP (from the perpective of a small team, a single DevOps member, or your side-project that will totally get some traffic).
+Our goal is to go from nothing to a __basic__ production-ready deployment in GCP (from the perspective of a small team, a single DevOps member, or your side project that will totally get some traffic).

-I'm going to use the "production ready" term a little loosely, everyone has there own definition of what that means.
+I'm going to use the "production ready" term a little loosely, everyone has their definition of what that means.
-We aren't going in-depth on every detail and depending on your risk tolerance/security posture there may be many more things you should do to be "production ready".
+We aren't going in-depth on every detail and depending on your risk tolerance/security posture there may be many more things you should do to be "production-ready".

-All that said I'm confindent for 80% of projects this will get you 80% there, if not all the way.
+That said, I'm confident for 80% of projects this will get you 80% there, if not all the way.

 All of the code is available here: [https://github.com/dacbd/zero-to-prod-gke]()

 ## Tech Choices
-I love automation, and things the "just work" so, I we have two __meta goals__ for our setup.
+I love automation and things that "just work" so, I have two __meta goals__ for our setup.

-First, I want our setup to be easily reproducable with the least amount of click ops possible.
+First, I want our setup to be easily reproducible with the least amount of click ops possible.
-Second, our setup should be as hands off as possible, set it and forget it.
+Second, our setup should be as hands-off as possible, set it and forget it.

 We'll use Terraform to define our static infra.